Sewing & Wigs

 Maker Tip: Digital Pattern Integration

 Take a photo of your paper pattern piece, import it as a canvas into your CAD software, and sketch your 3D embellishment directly onto it.
-This ensures perfect sizing and placement.
-When you print, you can even make a small, quick test print (sometimes called a “sizing print” or “calibrator print”) in basic PLA (Polylactic Acid, a common, easy-to-print filament) to check the fit against your actual fabric before committing to the final, longer print.
-This saves a ton of filament and time!
+This locks in sizing and placement before you touch the printer.
+Print a quick sizing test in basic PLA (Polylactic Acid, a common, easy-to-print filament) first to check fit against the actual fabric.
+It takes minutes and saves a lot of filament.

 Printing and Post-Processing for Wearable Embellishments